carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/bugprone-unhandled-self-assignment.rst

 bugprone-unhandled-self-assignment
 ==================================

+`cert-oop54-cpp` redirects here as an alias for this check.
+For the CERT alias, the `WarnOnlyIfThisHasSuspiciousField` option is set to `0`.

 Finds user-defined copy assignment operators which do not protect the code against self-assignment either by checking self-assignment explicitly or using the copy-and-swap or the copy-and-move method.

-This check now searches only those classes which have any pointer or C array field to avoid false positives.
+By default, this check searches only those classes which have any pointer or C array field to avoid false positives.
 In case of a pointer or a C array, it's likely that self-copy assignment breaks the object if the copy assignment operator was not written with care.